Phase 1 Strategic Synthesis · Near & Dear · 2026

 • Single treatment depth — no glow-tier upsell path

-• No structural answer to a two-tier ladder (EdgePolish™ → Deep Renewal)
+• No structural answer to a three-tier ladder (EdgePolish™ → Rejuvenation → Deep Renewal)

 Edge ONE's verbal whitespace